 - The most recent topographic study and/or ALTA (American Land Title Association) survey of the commercial property

 - An in-person tour of the commercial real estate for sale with a property or listing manager

-- The property’s Zoning Compliance Certificate, ensuring that zoning qualifications are met
+- The property’s Zoning Compliance Certificate, which ensures that zoning qualifications are met

 - Comprehensive environmental reports on the commercial property, including NFR (No Further Remediation) letters, appraisals, and any soil, mold, termite, or radon testing

-- Written certification ensuring that there are no other current leases – oral or otherwise, as well as complete documentation of each written lease
+- Written certification ensuring that there are no other current leases on the commercial space for sale – oral or otherwise, as well as complete documentation of each written lease

 - If applicable, a full survey of rent and other income paid by the property’s tenants; this can include any delinquencies, security deposits, lease commencement and termination dates, and years of occupancy